-Allow stream extraction : Turn on to allow stream extraction.Input type : Select the type of input, for instance, if it's internal microphone or line.Power type : Select power type for your input.Apply changes : Apply your selection.Echo cancellation : Turn on to remove echoes during two-way communication.Separate gain control : Turn on to adjust the gain separately for the different input types.Automatic gain control : Turn on to dynamically adapt the gain to changes in the sound.Gain: Use the slider to change the gain.
+Allow stream extraction : Turn on to allow stream extraction.Input type : Select the type of input, for instance, if it's internal microphone or line.
+Power type : Select power type for your input.
+Apply changes selection.
+Echo cancellation : Turn on to remove echoes during two-way communication.
+Separate gain controls

+Turn on to adjust the gain separately for the different input types.
+Automatic gain control: Turn on to dynamically add

+Turn on to adjust the gain separately for the different input types.
+Automatic gain control : Turn on to dynamically adapt the gain to changes in the sound.
+Gain: Use the slider to change the gain.
 Click the microphone icon to mute or unmute.